 There is saying that goes, the best things in life are free.
 Whether or not you think this is true, perhaps, a little free treat here and there could do the soul good.
 It makes you think of all the possibilities that can be done, without having to worry about spending cash.
 Tripfez has compiled an exclusive list of 30 things to do FREE in Kuala Lumpur.
 Are you ready for the free treat?
 Let’s dive in!

-2) Visit galleries – A good gallery to start with is ILHAM which is a public art gallery which is dedicated to support the growth, comprehension and gratification of Malaysian contemporary art.
-Their goals are to bring people closer to the art, artists, and their notions.
+A good gallery to start with is ILHAM which is a public art gallery which is dedicated to supporting the growth, comprehension and gratification of Malaysian contemporary art.
+Their goals are to bring people closer to art, artists, and their notions.

-3) Watch oldies Movies – At the Screening Room of Hotel Majestic Kuala Lumpur there is a venue provided that screens the classic movies, starting from the ‘30s onwards.
-Their private cinema which is equipped with leather reclining chairs is perfect for theater style presentations and movie sessions for small groups.
+At the Screening Room of Hotel Majestic Kuala Lumpur, there is a venue provided that screens the classic movies, starting from the ‘30s onwards.
+Their private cinema which is equipped with leather reclining chairs is perfect for theatre-style presentations and movie sessions for small groups.